huseyincavusbi/Ensemble_Risk_Predictor/README.md

         *   **Google AI Studio (Recommended for easy setup):**
             Go to [Google AI Studio](https://aistudio.google.com/app/apikey).
 Create a new API key and copy it.
         *   **Google Cloud Console (Vertex AI):**
-            If you want a more comprehensive project, create a new project, enable the "Vertex AI API", and then create and copy the API key.
+            Create a new project, enable the "Vertex AI API", and then create and copy the API key.
 2.  **Store your API key in Colab Secrets:**
     *   In your Google Colab notebook, go to the left sidebar and click on the **key icon** (Secrets).
     *   Click **"+ Add Secret"**